ebouteillon/freesound-audio-tagging-2019/README.md

 ## Hardware / Software

+During the competition I use the following:

 - Intel Core i7 4790k
 - Nvidia RTX 2080 ti
 - 24 GB RAM
-- Ubuntu 18.04.2
+- Ubuntu 18.04.2 LTS
-- Detailed list of installed [python package with conda](requirements.txt) (more than necessary)
+- Detailed list of installed python package with conda (more than necessary) are available in [requirements.txt](requirements.txt) and [spec-file.txt](spec-file.txt).

 ## REFERENCES